osg-htc/user-documentation/documentation/htc_workloads/specific_resources/gpu-jobs.md

     request_memory = 4 GB
     request_disk = 2 GB

-Currently, a job can only use 1 GPU at the time.
+Users can request one or multiple GPU cores on a single GPU machine.

 ## Specific GPU Requests